 Before my trip to Pompeii, I read an amazing thriller called “Pompeii”.
 Written by Robert Harris, Pompeii: A Novel is full of suspense and provides an insightful account of the Roman lifestyle and the eruption that destroyed the city.
 Though the book is fiction, the vivid descriptions of Pompeii during its final days certainly helped me appreciate the sights as I explored the ruins of this fascinating city.

-Pompeii is located within the city limits of Naples but is also close to other popular holiday destination such as Sorrento, Amalfi and Positano on the Amalfi Coast, and Capri (a short boat-ride away).
+Pompeii is located within the city limits of Naples but is also close to other popular holiday destinations such as Sorrento, Amalfi and Positano on the Amalfi Coast, and Capri (a short boat-ride away).